 There is no question that a short umbilical cord makes the child more susceptible to a cord injury.
 That said, doctors are often too quick to blame a short cord for any problem the baby might have.
 But often a short cord is just one problem during delivery and not necessarily the sole cause of the complications or even a cause at all.
 There is also a tendency to exaggerate the shortness of the cord or to make assumptions about how much of the cord was cut and discarded that are not grounded in fact.Funic Presentation

 Funic presentation refers to the abnormal positioning of the umbilical cord.
 In funic presentation the umbilical cord is pointing down toward the cervical opening and lower segment of the uterus.
 The position of the umbilical cord tends to change throughout pregnancy so funic presentation is not considered a problem unless it persists after week 32 and is present when labor begins.
 Funic presentation at the onset of labor is considered a precursor to umbilical cord prolapse.
-It is therefore a potentially serious situation that often warrants a preemptive C-section.Nuchal Cord
+It is a potentially serious situation that often warrants a preemptive C-section.Abnormal Insertion

-The good news, however, is that nuchal cord is fairly common and it is usually not a dangerous condition.
+The good news, however, is that nuchal cord is fairly common (10% to 29% of pregnancies) and it is usually not a dangerous condition.
 The umbilical cord can get wrapped around the baby's neck several times without causing any harm at all.
 In fact, most babies with nuchal cord are delivered normally without any problems and the doctors simply remove the cord from around their neck after delivery.
 In some cases, however, nuchal cord can cause cord compression and restrict oxygen and nutrient supply to the baby.
 If nuchal cord complications are identified a preemptive C-section can usually avoid any potential harm to the baby.Umbilical Cord Knots

 A knot in the umbilical cord is exactly what the name implies - the cord twists around and interweaves itself into a knot.
 Umbilical cord knots are reported in less than 2% of all pregnancies.
 Most knots in the cord turn out to be relatively loose and come undone easily.
 However, some umbilical knots can become very tight and problematic.
 A particularly tight umbilical knot may prevent oxygen and nutrients from reaching the baby.
 A tight knot may even restrict blow flow and cause death.
 The infant mortality rate for a true umbilical cord knot is around 10% which means 1 in 10 babies affected by a true cord knots will die from perinatal hypoxia.

 Just like nuchal cord, knots in the umbilical cord are caused by fetal movement inside the womb.
-Although an umbilical knot can potentially form at any time during pregnancy, there are 2 recognized danger period during which the majority of cord knots form.
+Although an umbilical knot can potentially form at any time during pregnancy, there are 2 recognized danger periods during which the majority of cord knots form.
 The first danger period for cord knot formation is between 9-16 weeks gestation.
 The second danger period for knot formation is actually during the early stages of labor.
 There is no reliable way to predict knots in the umbilical cord but there are certain known factors that increase the risk of a knot: long umbilical cord; very active baby; older mothers; and very small baby.Umbilical Cord Prolapse

 Cord prolapse is the most dangerous type of complication or problem that can arise with the umbilical cord.
 Cord prolapse occurs with the umbilical cord drops down into the cervical opening in front of the baby instead of behind the baby.
 In other words, the umbilical cord comes out of the uterus and into the vagina before the fetus does.
 When the cord comes down first it creates a very dangerous situation because as the baby comes down behind the head of the baby will invariably compress the umbilical cord.
 As the baby's head or body compresses the prolapsed cord it restricts or in some cases completely cuts off oxygen delivery to the baby through the cord.
 This sort of acute oxygen deprivation during childbirth can have devastating consequences for the baby.
 Oxygen deprivation during childbirth, even for a short time, can cause permanent brain injury resulting in lifelong disabilities such as cerebral palsy.